Pocket-Impact/pocketImpact-backend/api-docs.md

 ### Login – `POST /api/auth/login` – `200 OK`
 **Auth:** No
 **Description:** Login with email and password.
-Returns access and refresh tokens.
+Returns access and refresh tokens as HTTP-only cookies.
 **Request Body:**
 ```json
 {